 Many companies such as Autozone will test your current battery free of charge (no pun intended), so you have no excuse if you're stranded on a cold February night because you put off testing and installing a new one.

-Tools You'll Need: A wire brush, like this Lisle Battery Brush ($7.20 with free shipping via Prime, a low by $4), and an adjustable wrench.
+Tools You'll Need: A wire brush and an adjustable wrench.

 Parts You'll Need: A new battery.
 Your parts store will help you select a battery that matches your car's requirements.
 Check to see if you can drop off the old one for recycling when you've finished replacing it.